mongodb-university/realm-template-apps/other/edge-server/README.md

 This indicates that another device on your machine is using the port that the Express server is trying to use to listen for incoming connections.
-This example app uses port `5000` by default.
+This example app uses port `5055` by default.

-You can change the port used in your `.env` file at the root of the `node-server` directory.
+You can change the port used in your `.env` file at the root of the `client/node-server` directory.
 If you change this port, you must also change the port that the React client uses to communicate with the Express server.
-Change the port in `react-client/src/endpoints.ts` on line 4 to match the new port in your `.env` file:
+Change the port in `client/react-client/src/endpoints.ts` on line 4 to match the new port in your `.env` file:

 ```typescript